Bald Taper Fade Haircuts

 Side view of 1950s-inspired men's flat top hairstyle

-This bald taper fade version works best on thick or coarse hair that can hold height and structure.
-It’s ideal for men who want something bold but still timeless.
-A bit of styling foam and a flat comb keep the top smooth and sharp throughout the day.
+It works best on thick or coarse hair that can hold height and structure — bold but still timeless.
+A bit of styling foam and a flat comb keep the top smooth and sharp through the day.

 Pompadour Fade